aaronjwagener/my_coop/README.md

 Acknowledgements
 ----------------

-Basic Structure of the application is based on the Ruby on Rails tutorial by Michael Hartl
+Basic structure of the application is based on the Ruby on Rails tutorial by Michael Hartl

 [www.railstutorial.com]

+The idea for this application comes from [Matt Cropp](www.veoc.org/staff) at the Vermont Employee Ownership Center.

 Licence
 --------